X icon white, transparent background.

 Would people give their genuine opinion if they knew how they rate themselves could negatively impact their livelihood?

 Self-assessments should drive development, not fear.
 And even the most ethical people might see a blurred image in the mirror if their livelihood is at stake.
 Would they honestly reflect on their shortcomings and ask their manager for direction?
+Would they ever suggest the need for a performance improvement plan?
 Or would they — even unconsciously — fail to see they’ve underperformed in a particular area?

-Assure your employees that the purpose of self-assessments is fostering personal reflection and encouraging development-focused conversations.
+Assure your employees that the purpose of self-assessments is to foster personal reflection and encourage development-focused conversations.

 For example, an employee might rate themselves as “extremely proficient” in communication skills.
 Their manager, however, could mark that skill as “an area of growth.”
 This mismatch is a great opportunity for the worker to share their perspective with their manager.
 It could be that the person is simply unaware of the criteria that influence the rating or has a different understanding of what great communication skills look like.